CHRONIC WASTING DISEASE

-CWD has been found in 24 states and 2 Canadian provinces: Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, Alberta and Saskatchewan.
+CWD has been found in 24 states and 2 Canadian provinces and in Europe: Arkansas, Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, Alberta, Saskatchewan and Norway.

 View more info on our CWD page here.
 Up-to-date news regarding CWD can also be found at the site of the Chronic Wasting Disease Alliance.

 KENTUCKY'S TROPHY BUCKS